jcourtois/ac-chef-tutorial/README.md

 ### Chef supermarket
 Take a moment to look at the rbenv cookbook documentation https://supermarket.chef.io/cookbooks/rbenv/versions/1.7.1

-Now we can use the `rbenv_ruby` resource to install ruby globally on the vagrant machine.
+We can use the `rbenv_ruby` resource to install ruby globally on the vagrant machine.
 We have created an empty `default.rb` file for you in the recipes directory.
- Now lets include the `rbenv::default` and `rbnev::ruby_build recipes`.
+Let's include the `rbenv::default` and `rbnev::ruby_build recipes`.
 The `rbenv::default recipe` installs `rbenv`.
 And the `rbenv::ruby_build` recipe to install `ruby-build` (an rbenv plugin that allows rbenv to build rubies).
 ```ruby
 include_recipe "rbenv::default"
 include_recipe "rbenv::ruby_build"
 ```
 ### Exercise 1 : Install Ruby 2.1.1
-Hint: Look at the documentation => https://supermarket.chef.io/cookbooks/rbenv/versions/1.7.1 Now that we have installed rbenv and ruby_build, Lets use the 'rbenv_ruby' LWRP (lightweight resources and providers) to install ruby 2.1.1 version as a system wide ruby version.
+Hint: Look at the documentation => https://supermarket.chef.io/cookbooks/rbenv/versions/1.7.1 Now that we have installed rbenv and ruby_build, Let's use the 'rbenv_ruby' LWRP (lightweight resources and providers) to install ruby 2.1.1 version as a system wide ruby version.
 Make sure you use the attributes to set ruby 2.1.1 globally on your box.
 Add the necessary lines to the recipe.
 After you are done, follow the steps below to apply the cookbook to the VM and verify your changes.
  We must add our cookbook to the vagrant runlist.
 Add the following to the wdiy suite under suites: in `.kitchen.yml`.
 If a cookbook is added to a runlist rather than a specific recipe the default recipe is run.
 :kitchen.yml
 ```ruby